-Shakti is a group of repurposed luxury village houses across three locations in the Himalayas; Sikkim, Ladakh and Kumaon.
+Shakti is a group of repurposed luxury village houses across 3 locations in the Himalayas; Sikkim, Ladakh and Kumaon.
 They provide both a holistic and active experience as you disconnect with the outside world and reconnect with those around you, and the natural world.

-Henry: So Jamshyd, what was the vision for Shakti, why did you start this business, high up in the Himalayas, not known to many tourists?
+HC: So Jamshyd, what was the vision for Shakti, why did you start this business, high up in the Himalayas, not known to many tourists?

 I was an only child and initially found it hard to make friends and even from an early age I tended to internalise the mountains.
 They became, even when it was rainy, dark and misty and I couldn’t see them, a place of solace.